Emirate of Harar: Economy

+Nineteenth century French trader Charles-Xavier Rochet d'Héricourt on Harari traders stated:

+The population of Harar is undoubtedly the most industrious in East Africa, the one whose skills have been most successfully applied to trade: the inhabitants of Harar are even the true agents of commerce in this part of Africa; they penetrate far south of Guraj; none of the languages spoken by the various tribes of these remote regions are unknown to them.
+This small people therefore offers an immense interest to European science and commerce; for it will undoubtedly be very useful to travelers who strive to reach the center of the African continent from the east.

 In the 1800s, there were also trade with nearby areas like Ifat, Aussa, Arusi, and Bale.
 Harar was also able to connect with the east and west shores of the Red Sea, cities on the Persian coast, and even towns in India, like Bombay and Karachi.
 Merchants purchased enslaved individuals imported from the Kingdom of Kaffa and nearby areas at the market in Shewa, located in Abyssinia.
 The products they imported included mostly fabrics from Europe, America, or India, metals like copper, zinc, and lead, as well as beads, coral-colored silk threads, salt, dates, rice, and sugar.
+In the early 19th century, British diplomat William Cornwallis Harris reported that Aliyu Amba functioned as the primary town facilitating trade between Abyssinia and Harari brokers.
+He also noted that the emir of Harar profited from this arrangement.